MrClappy/XMRigMonitor/README.md

 - Monitors CPU temperature metrics to correlate crash root cause
 - Displays daily crash statistics
 - Scheduled Task Mode: Runs silently on boot & restarts XMRigMonitor in the event of system crash
+- Tango Mode: Links two miners together to monitor each other

 ### Current State: